 If you have certain tasks/actions in your workflow that you need to perform regularly on your Mac, automating them or simplifying the way you carry them out should help you focus more on tasks that need your undivided attention.
 And, in turn, get more done in the same duration.
 In this regard, some of the practical applications of Keyboard Maestro include form filling, web page formatting, reading text on images, accessing items in clipboard history, setting up autocomplete for words/sentences, and creating custom actions to automate specific tasks.
 In short, the use-case possibilities are endless.
-And, you can put this macOS app to help you with different tasks in your workflow through the day to increase your productivity.
+And you can put this macOS app to help you with different tasks in your workflow throughout the day to increase your productivity.

 Bartender is a menu bar organizer for your Mac.
-As witty as that name sounds, the idea behind the functionality is nothing short of ingenious either.
+As witty as that name sounds, the idea behind the functionality is nothing short of ingenious, either.
 You see, most of the utility apps you install on your Mac reside in the menu bar.
 And, as many of you can relate, it does not take a lot of time before this space gets filled and cluttered with a whole bunch of app icons, which starts causing inconvenience — especially on a small screen.

 The Bartender app aims to solve this problem by putting you in full control of your menu bar, such that you can decide the order of appearance of the menu bar icons, hide them, and even get more functionality out of the app icons.
 Similarly, you also get triggers with the app, which enable you to show/hide app icons when your specified criteria are met.
-What’s more, Bartender further simplifies the experience by providing you quick search functionality.
-Quick search makes it a lot easier to find menu bar apps instantly and activate them right away.
+What’s more, Bartender further simplifies the experience by providing you with quick search functionality.
+A quick search makes it a lot easier to find menu bar apps instantly and activate them right away.
 What’s impressive about Bartender is that it keeps your items ordered to your preferred layout even after macOS restarts.

 Bartender alternative: Dozer.

-8. Flux: Best alternative for Night Shift
+8. Flux: The best alternative for Night Shift

 Flux is one of the must-have apps you should download from the app store.
 It serves a very basic functionality: cut down on the blue light.
 Blue light, as you might know, is detrimental to your health.
-And increased exposure to the same poses the threat of affecting the circadian rhythm, and in turn, leaving you sleepless at night.
-To fix this, Apple has a built-in functionality on macOS, called night shift, which automatically changes the color temperature of your display based on your preferences.
+And increased exposure to the same poses the threat of affecting the circadian rhythm and in turn, leaving you sleepless at night.
+To fix this, Apple has a built-in functionality on macOS called night shift, which automatically changes the color temperature of your display based on your preferences.
 Flux works along the same lines but while offering you more control over its settings.

 You see, even though Apple suggests that its built-in functionality reduces exposure to blue light, it is nowhere close to Flux in terms of effectiveness.
-Plus, the lack of available options for color temperature and other preferences further make the night shift slightly inferior.
-Whereas, on the other hand, Flux provides you access to presets and color effects, along with the ability to choose color temperature settings for different intervals of the day.
+Plus, the lack of available options for color temperature and other preferences further makes the night shift slightly inferior.
+Whereas on the other hand, Flux provides you access to presets and color effects, along with the ability to choose color temperature settings for different intervals of the day.
 Needless to say, this macOS app automatically changes the way your Mac screen looks throughout the day based on the sun’s position.
 So you aren’t exposed to that eerie blue light for a prolonged period during your work hours.
-Furthermore, Flux also gives you the option to change the start and end times for the presets, as well as the temperature, to suit your preference so that it triggers-in with those settings automatically.
+Furthermore, Flux also gives you the option to change the start and end times for the presets, as well as the temperature, to suit your preference so that it triggers in with those settings automatically.

 Flux alternatives: Iris and Desktop Dimmer.